kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 5. Some of the custom HUD elements have gone beyond the screen and became unrecoverable:
 Press the "Reset custom HUD positions" button on the BBTAG_IM mod's main window to bring all the elements back onto the middle of the screen.

-6. Where are the custom palette files saved to / Where to place the downloaded custom palettes files "..\Steam\SteamApps\common\BBTAG\BBTAG_IM\Palettes\"
+6. Where are the custom palette files saved to / Where to place the downloaded custom palettes files?
+"..\Steam\SteamApps\common\BBTAG\BBTAG_IM\Palettes\"

 7. How do I convert the custom palettes between ".impl" and ".hpl" formats?